jainesh001/Mutual-Friend-Degree-Of-Separation/README.md

 ## Running the application locally

-To run a Spring Boot application on your local machine.
-Import the project from pom.xml and One way is to execute the `main` method in the `de.codecentric.springbootsample.Application` class from your IDE.
+*To run a Spring Boot application on your local machine.
+Import the project from pom.xml and One way is to execute the `main` method in the `com.wjsbMFD.mutualFriendDistance.MutualFriendDistanceApplication;` class from your IDE.

-Alternatively you can use the [Spring Boot Maven plugin](https://docs.spring.io/spring-boot/docs/current/reference/html/build-tool-plugins-maven-plugin.html) like so: If you dont have maven use mvnw instead mvn
+*Alternatively you can use the [Spring Boot Maven plugin](https://docs.spring.io/spring-boot/docs/current/reference/html/build-tool-plugins-maven-plugin.html) like so: If you dont have maven use mvnw instead mvn

 ```shell
 mvn package